BACC Membership = ROI

 Leadership Bartlett Alumni Association: Leadership graduates are encouraged to remain involved through the alumni association for many reasons: for the progress of the community, to enrich their lives by giving back, to help others by using the knowledge attained in the Leadership program, to develop personal and career goals, and to support each other and the community as a whole.

-Staying Ahead of the Curve Series: Sponsored by First Tennessee Bank – Experts speak on pertinent topics that provide cutting edge information and tips on how to stay ahead of the competition.
+Staying Ahead of the Curve Series: Sponsored by First Horizon Bank – Experts speak on pertinent topics that provide cutting edge information and tips on how to stay ahead of the competition.
 Presentations are free to Bartlett Chamber members and are usually held early in the morning.

 Youth Leadership Bartlett: Modeled after Leadership Bartlett, this program assists high school students in learning more about their community, as well as enhancing their leadership skills, providing ways of dealing with peers, and teaching good decision making.